Behavioral Weight Loss Tips -- free psychology tools

 The more control you lack, the unhappier you will be; the more you control you have, the happier you will be.

-Behavioral weight loss tips regarding people and food
+Behavioral weight loss tips about people and food

 It would be great if all your friends and family wanted you to succeed.
 However, might some not want you to change your eating habits?
 If, for example, they are overweight, might your losing weight and keeping it off put pressure on them to change their eating habits, too?